 In 2013, the Abbey Road had been sailed by the Bayfield Area Sea Scouts under the supervision of Captain Gordon Ringberg, and we knew that she had been well maintained and would make the perfect platform to advance our mission.

 We accepted the donation of the Abbey Road on April 7, 2014, and immediately began taking kids of all ages sailing on Lake Superior.

 Our trips are “Un-plugged” experiential learning voyages.
 Teamwork is required which fosters acceptance of others, cultivates personal responsibility and helps develop leadership skills.

 Longer trips can be physically and emotionally challenging for some participants (although not dangerous).
 As controlled risks are overcome by participants they discover hidden strengths, acquire new skills and increase self-confidence.

-We are very proud that we’ve had 2,704 participants onboard the Abbey Road in the past four years.
+We are very proud that we’ve had over 3,600 participants onboard the Abbey Road since 2014.
 She is an excellent platform for small groups and we will continue sailing her into the foreseeable future.

 ABBEY ROAD Specifications

 Builder: Bluewater Yacht Builders Ltd., Taipei, Taiwan, R.O.C.